House Price Watch

 Data Source & Update Note:

 This list of the 100 most expensive homes sold in Doddington is compiled from all-time residential sales recorded by the HM Land Registry.
 Each entry includes the sale price and transaction date.
-The dataset was last updated in November 2025 (The latest available from HM Land Registry).
+The dataset was last updated 29 March 2026 at 18:19 with the latest HM Land Registry data (November 2025).
+The Doddington dataset covers 2 postcodes.
 Prices reflect actual recorded transactions, not current market valuations.
+Read our full data methodology.